 The Science Direct database also states that cinnamon oil used by itself, is an effective natural remedy for heavy flows.

-ESSENTIAL OIL BLENDS FOR HEAVY PERIOD BLEEDING
+ESSENTIAL OIL BLENDS FOR SEVERE PERIOD BLEEDING AND PAIN

 Here are some essential blends (as well as single oil guidelines) that you can use to ease a heavy flow.